-Five of the six bidders won the right to serve at least some portion of the New Jersey CIEP consumer need.
-The biggest winner was Constellation Energy Generation LLC, who won 12 tranches (five for PSE&G, five for JCP&L and two for ACE).
-Last year's process saw six winners with the largest supplier (DTE Energy Trading) also winning 12 tranches.
+Four of the five bidders won the right to serve at least some portion of the New Jersey CIEP consumer need.
+The biggest winner was DTE Energy Trading, who won 12 tranches (eight for PSE&G, one for JCP&L, two for ACE and one for RECO).
+Last year's process saw five winners with the largest supplier (Constellation Energy Generation LLC) also winning 12 tranches.